enkidevs/curriculum/web/html/formatting-text-elements/intro-wbr.md

 path/filename.html
 ```

+Here's another example of adding a `<wbr>` element to a long word to tell the browser where to break in case it doesn't fit the screen.

-Here's an example of using and not using the `<wbr>` element for an unusually long name for a town in northern Wales, England.
+Lets take the unusually long name for a town in northern Wales, England.

-The word is **Llanfairpwllgwyngyllgogerychwyrn drobwllllantysiliogogogoch**.
+Name: **Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch**.

 Example with a `<wbr>` element between `Llanfairpwllgwyngyllgogerychwyrn` and `drobwllllantysiliogogogoch`:
 ```